nvimdev/phoenix.nvim/README.md

 ## Config

-default config and custom in `vim.g.phoenix` option table.
+Used `vim.g.phoenix` option table and modified the field what you need before plugin loaded.

 ```lua
 ---Default configuration values for Phoenix